Jeff became serious about his work in 1988 and went on to receive his Bachelors in Fine Arts from the College of Visual Arts in Saint Paul.

 From 1999 to about 2006 his concentration was in film based nature photography where much of his time was spent traveling to Lake Superior, regional State Parks, and Nature Reserves.

-In late 2007 through the Spring of 2012, he focused on painting again by exploring a more painterly approach to Abstract Expressionism.
-However, after an increased passion for nature photography was rebuilt from mid 2012 to late 2016, he again kept the painting of any canvases at bay.
+In late 2007 through the Spring of 2012, he focused on painting again by exploring a more painterly approach to Abstract Expressionism within his last intentions with additional intent to minimalism.
+However, after an increased passion for nature photography was rebuilt from mid 2012 to late 2016, he again kept the painting efforts at bay.

-Concentrating on abstract painting again to start 2017, his renewed take on a couple of old ideas is creating a body of work that takes inspiration from his very early color washes while applying the concept of thickness from the ‘Elements’ series, reaching new visions, canvases, and possibilities.
+Concentrating on abstract painting again to start 2017, his renewed take on a couple of older ideas has evoked a new sense of creation and process that takes inspiration from his very early color washes while applying the concepts of minimalist structure to his paintings.
+Additionally; maintaining textures from the ‘Elements’ series, that when all combined is refreshingly reaching new visions, canvases, and possibilities.